Ranbir Kapoor filmography

-Ranbir Kapoor is an Indian actor who appears in Hindi films.
-He worked as an assistant director on the films Aa Ab Laut Chalen (1999) and Black (2005), before making his acting debut opposite Sonam Kapoor in Sanjay Leela Bhansali's romantic drama Saawariya (2007).
+Ranbir Kapoor is an Indian actor known for his work in Hindi-language films.
+He worked as an assistant director on the films Aa Ab Laut Chalen (1999) and Black (2005), before making his acting debut in Sanjay Leela Bhansali's romantic drama Saawariya (2007).
 It earned Kapoor the Filmfare Award for Best Male Debut.
 He established himself in 2009 with leading roles in three films—the coming-of-age drama Wake Up Sid, the comedy Ajab Prem Ki Ghazab Kahani and the drama Rocket Singh: Salesman of the Year.
 He won the Filmfare Critics Award for Best Actor for his combined work in these three films.
 In 2010, Kapoor played a character based on Arjuna and Michael Corleone in the commercially successful political thriller Raajneeti.